-At September 30, 2006, nearly 1/5th of Kosrae's \$39 million of total assets were funded with debt or other obligations.
-This is a favorable financial indicator and indicates that for each dollar of assets Kosrae owns, it owes 17.1 cents of that dollar to others.
-Although still a favorable ratio, it has continued to decline over the past few years.
+At September 30, 2007, 15.9% of Kosrae's \$36.7 million of total assets were funded with debt or other obligations.
+This is a favorable financial indicator and indicates that for each dollar of assets Kosrae owns, it owes 15.9 cents of that dollar to others.
+This is also a slight improvement from the ratio of the prior period.